tqh/uglifyjs-maven-plugin/README.md

 Name             |Type    |Description
 -----------------|--------|--------------------------------------
-skip             |Boolean |Flag that allows user to skip execution of the plugin.
-(Currently only available when building this plugin from source.) uglifyjsCmd      |String  |Charset of uglifyjs command (if exists problem with env var uglifyjs, can be set manual). cleancssCmd      |String  |Charset of cleancss command (if exists problem with env var cleancss, can be set manual). optionsJs        |String  |Charset of uglifyjs options.
+skip             |Boolean |Flag that allows user to skip execution of the plugin. useRhino         |Boolean |Flag that set using build in uglifyJs lib.
+If set true doesn't required nodejs. uglifyjsCmd      |String  |Charset of uglifyjs command (if exists problem with env var uglifyjs, can be set manual). cleancssCmd      |String  |Charset of cleancss command (if exists problem with env var cleancss, can be set manual). optionsJs        |String  |Charset of uglifyjs options.